 Use Technology to Automate Processes: Implement accounting software and other technologies to automate cost accounting processes.
 This can reduce errors, improve efficiency, and provide real-time insights into COGS.
 Integrated systems can streamline data collection and reporting, making it easier to monitor and manage costs.

-For example, implementing an ERP system can automate the tracking of inventory, labor, and overhead costs, providing accurate and up-to-date information for COGS calculations.
+Here's one way to look at it: implementing an ERP system can automate the tracking of inventory, labor, and overhead costs, providing accurate and up-to-date information for COGS calculations.

 -